Pash3nlee/HackTheBox/Easy/Horizontall.md

 # Short retelling

-* Enumeration and find directories
+* Enumeration and find subdomain and directories
-*
+* Use blind rce in Strapi
+* Use ssh port forwarding to exploit RCE in Laravel

 # Enumeration